Goran Dragić – Slovenian "Dragon" with a big heart in the NBA basketball league

 In addition, the Goran Dragić Foundation in 2023 purchased three professional, custom-made wheelchairs for the Slovenian Paraplegic Association, to be used by the national wheelchair basketball team.

-In 2024, the Goran Dragić basketball camp is celebrating a special anniversary, as it will be held for the tenth time, and for the fourth consecutive time in the beautiful setting of Laško, a basketball town on the Savinja River.
+In 2024, the Goran Dragić basketball camp celebrated its 10th anniversary, with the event taking place for the fourth year in a row in the beautiful setting of Laško, a basketball town on the Savinja River.
+Laško will also host Dragić’s basketball camp in 2026.

 In the camp, 140 children and youths aged 9 to 15 learn about basketball and plenty of other fun and educational content for a week under the watchful eye of a 35-member team of organisers, coaches and educators.